yasminswain/Excel-Projects-Sales-Analytics/README.md

     a more proactive financial strategy.

 - **Role of reports:**
-    he reports generated through financial analytics play a pivotal role in aligning financial planning with strategic goals.
+    The reports generated through financial analytics play a pivotal role in aligning financial planning with strategic goals.
 Beyond that, these reports serve as a key instrument in instilling confidence in the organization's financial outlook, fostering transparency and trust among stakeholders.